 To ensure the reproducibility of the measurements, the accelerometers were mounted with cable straps and a tool to tighten the straps with always the same force

-It was found that differences between riders could be attributed to different driving styles (choice of gear, intensity of acceleration and deceleration), the choice of ’line’ (resulting in contact with different road surface) and seat posture (different grip and self-stabilization).
+It was found that differences between riders could be attributed to different driving styles (choice of gear, the intensity of acceleration and deceleration), the choice of ’line’ (resulting in contact with the different road surface), and seat posture (different grip and self-stabilization).
 The study indicates that each driver literally has it ’in his or her hands’ to influence the magnitude of vibration exposure (for a given motor-bike).

 In this study, the exposure limits of the EU Directive were reached and, in some cases, clearly exceeded* (with regard to an exposure time of 8 hours per day, see ‘EU directive’ box).

 All measurements indicate a significant variation depending on the bike model.
 In general, values increase with increased speed.
 In the case of hand-arm vibrations, the 8-hour action value of 2.5 m/s2 was (depending on driving mode) exceeded by all makes of bike, but also the limit value of 5 m/s2 was exceeded by a number of bikes.